nikolayg/robot-challenge/README.md

 ## Build and Run

-You can either build and run the application locally, by installing the required runtime and tools on your computer, or use [Docker](https://www.docker.com/) to build and run without any additional configuration.
+You can either build, test, and run the application locally, by installing the required runtime and tools on your computer, or use [Docker](https://www.docker.com/) to build and run without any additional configuration.